NixOS/rfcs/rfcs/0046-platform-support-tiers.md

 ### The number of working packages

+This dimension measures how useful is the current state of the platform support to the current and potential users.

 #### Tier 1

 Almost everything that is not explicitly platform specific and that is not